Apr 8, 2020

 - Fines : Fines range between $400 and $2000.

 - License Suspension : Your license could be suspended for up to 2 years.

 - Jail : You could face jail time depending on the severity of the accident.

-While this may be tempting, there are many risks associated with failure to report an accident to police and your insurance company :
+There are many other risks associated with failure to report an accident to police and your insurance company.